brandonhenry/ffmcp/HOW_TO_USE.md

 ## Troubleshooting

+- **"Could not find a version that satisfies the requirement ffmcp"**: This package is not on PyPI.
+Install from source using `pip install -e .` from the project directory.
+- **"externally-managed-environment" error**: You must use a virtual environment on macOS with Homebrew Python.
+Create one with `python3 -m venv venv` and activate it.
 - **"Command not found"**: Activate venv with `source venv/bin/activate`
 - **"API key not configured"**: Run `ffmcp config -p openai -k YOUR_KEY`
 - **"Module not found"**: Install with `pip install -e ".[all]"`